Teso College Aloet: History

 Teso College was started in 1953 through the initiative of the local people from the Aloet area, with the support of Leo Okol, the Chairman of the Teso District Council at the time.
 The school didn't have a name at first, and consisted of only two junior classes.
-By 1954, under the leadership of the Teso District Local Administration, Teso College had grown into the one of the largest and best equipped schools in Teso and Uganda.
+By 1954, under the leadership of the Teso District Local Administration, Teso College had grown into one of the largest and best equipped schools in Teso and Uganda.

 On 9 July 1954, the foundation stone for the new school was laid by then colonial Governor of Uganda, Sir Andrew Cohen, marking the official founding of the school and giving it the name Teso College Aloet.

 The preparations for enrolment and the formal start of teaching at Teso College were begun by A.S Baxendale, who was to later become Principal Education Officer, Eastern Province.
 In February 1955, John Sassoon, first acting Headmaster of the school, completed these preparations.
 Classes officially started on 1 March 1955, with James Opolot as the Assistant Master.
 On 2 March 1955, the Principal Judge of Teso District, E.P.
 Engulu, and the Secretary General of Teso, J.E.I.
 Ogaino, attended the first assembly held in Teso College, where Engulu presented the school with the gift of a drum.
 Towards the end of 1955, the first headmaster of the college Aloet, Jonny E. Jones, arrived from Sudan.
 From its foundation until 2012, 14 headmasters have led the college.